-Protecting Public Lands and Recreation Opportunities
+Protecting Public Lands and Outdoor Recreation

 Americans share ownership of approximately 650 million acres of land and water in the United States.
 These public-owned lands or “public lands” are our national forests, parks, wildlife refuges, monuments, wilderness areas, Bureau of Land Management land and rangeland and are a uniquely American legacy.